nemocrys/opencgs_examples/sn-resistance-test_2D/README.md

 ## Overview

-An overview of the simulation setup can be found [here](figures/setup.png).
-The following result corresponds to heating test with full insulation :
+The current resistance heating test is based on the previous setup, which can be found [here](https://github.com/nemocrys/opencgs_examples/tree/heating_tests_readme/sn-resistance_2D).
+The following results correspond to the heating test with insulation:

 ![result-2D-simulation](figures/resistive_T.png)